fetch-trade/mobile_platform/README.md

 once the repo finishes cloning, type `cd <directory name>/<directory name>/mobile_platform` to access the folder locally

-type in `code .` to edit the files on vscode
+type in `code .` to edit the files in vscode or `nvim .` to edit using neovim

 ## contributing